VariantEffect/mavehgvs/docs/spec.rst

 ------------------------------------------

 Standard HGVS strings have the format :code:`reference:variant` (e.g. :code:`NM_001130145.3:c.832C>T`).
-MAVE-HGVS strings typically include the variant portion only and the reference portion is inferred based on the MAVE design.
+MAVE-HGVS strings typically include the variant portion only and the reference (target) portion is inferred from the MAVE design.

-Reference identifiers in MAVE-HGVS are optional, and would typically be used in cases where a mix of MAVE datasets are being analyzed jointly or for experimental designs that contain multiple target sequences.
+Target identifiers in MAVE-HGVS are optional, and would typically be used in cases where a mix of MAVE datasets are being analyzed jointly or for experimental designs that contain multiple target sequences.
-Reference identifiers in MAVE-HGVS can contain any word characters, numbers, or the underscore.
+Target identifiers in MAVE-HGVS can contain any word characters, numbers, or the underscore.

 MAVE-HGVS does not distinguish between variants that have been observed experimentally and the predicted consequence of observed variants.